 29. Faux Rex Begonia

-Fancy a large leafy indoor tree, but don’t have enough light in your home?
+Fancy large plants that do well in low light?
 The Faux Rex Begonia is just the ticket.
 This artificial tree-like plant has long, glossy leaves that are light to dark green with silvery undersides.

 - It does not require much light, making it perfect for shady areas.